Barbecue

 the 1816 purchase from the Chickasaw, has the same barbecue tradition

 eastward, the style and type of meat changes considerably.
-Central
+Western

-Kentucky barbecue often consists of mutton or goat, as well as chicken
+Kentucky (which is actually central Kentucky) barbecue often consists of mutton or goat, as well as chicken

 and the pork may be ham rather than barbecued pork.
 The further east